m4ttsch/omscs-notes-notes/operating-systems/thread-design-considerations.md

 The OS is intended for multiple CPU platforms and the kernel itself is multithreaded.
 At the user level, the processes can single or multithreaded, and both many:many and one:one ULT:KLT mappings are supported.

 Each kernel level thread that is executing on behalf of a user level thread has a **lightweight process** (LWP) data structure associated with it.
-From the user level library perspective, these LWPs represent the virtual CPUs onto which the user level threads scheduled.
+From the user level library perspective, these LWPs represent the virtual CPUs onto which the user level threads are scheduled.
 At the kernel level, there will be a kernel level scheduler responsible for scheduling the kernel level threads onto the CPU.

 ### Lightweight Threads paper
-When a thread is a created, the library returns a thread id.
+When a thread is created, the library returns a thread id.
 This id is not a direct pointer to the thread data structure but is rather an index into an array of thread pointers.

 The nice thing about this is that if there is a problem with the thread, the value at the index can change to say -1 instead of the pointer just pointing to some corrupt memory.